Cale Makar: International play

 Makar was first selected by Hockey Canada to compete for Canada West at the World Junior A Challenge in 2015 and 2016.
 He was selected to the Tournament All-Star Team in both years and helped Canada West to a gold medal in 2015.
 Unable to defend the gold medal, Makar followed up by setting a tournament single-game record for points by a defenceman in 2016.
 Makar appeared for Canada at the World Junior Summer Showcase.
 He had one goal and one assist during the exhibition.
 His single goal came at a pivotal time on August 4, 2017, against Sweden, tying the game 4–4 in the third period.
 The marker re-energized the Canadians as they registered three more goals to pull off a 7–4 win.

 Makar was selected to the Canada national junior team for the 2018 World Junior Championships, winning gold.
 Makar finished the tournament leading all defenceman with three goals and eight points in seven games, and was the only Canadian named to the All-Tournament Team.

 Following the World Juniors, Makar reportedly turned down an invite to join the Canada senior team for the 2018 Winter Olympics to focus on his season at UMass, as he would have had to miss three weeks for the tournament.

+With NHL players not being permitted to play in the 2022 Winter Olympics, and Colorado seeing extensive postseason success after Makar's NHL breakthrough, he did not play for Canada's national team until the 4 Nations Face-Off in 2025.
+After missing Canada's group stage game against the United States due to illness, he was able to return in time for the subsequent game against Finland.
+In the event final, a rematch against the United States, Makar had an assist on Connor McDavid's winning goal in overtime, earning his first senior international title.

+Makar was one of the first six players named to Canada's team for the 2026 Winter Olympics, the first edition with NHL participation since 2014.
+He was also selected as one of the team's alternate captains.
+Canada reached the final against the United States, where Makar scored the game-tying goal in the second period, but the Americans ultimately prevailed 2–1 in overtime to win the gold medal.
+He was named to the Olympic All-Star Team.